Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ## 🤝 Contributing

-Pull requests, optimizations, and bug fixes are welcome!
+Pull requests, optimizations, and bug fixes are very welcome!
 Open an issue for feature requests or ideas.

 ---